Tonograph: Working principle

 The tonograph is a device consisting of a hollow brass cylindrical section closed at one end and equipped with a hole.
 The cylinder is in all respects similar to that of the organs.
 Through bellows, operated through one's feet, the air flows through the cylindrical tube making a sound.
 Inside the cylinder there is a piston whose position is regulated by a thin rod and, as the position of the piston changes, the length of the cylinder also changes.
 As the plunger (and therefore the rod) changes, the instrument will generate a different sound.
 A graduated scale makes it possible to "measure" the intonation and inflection of human voice, by matching one's voice with the sound made by the device.

 The scale provided by Cagnazzi, apparently, also related to the harmonic and diatonic scale employed in music.
 Cagnazzi assumes that there is roughly an inverse proportionality between the length of a closed cylindrical tube and the sound's frequency.
-Based on this assumption, he came to define the width of the scale and he related the scale of the device with the scale of musics.
+Based on this assumption, he came to define the width of the scale and he related the scale of the device with the scale of music.

 The device was meant not only to measure, but also to preserve the tones and inflections of human voice (for example, by transcribing them above or below a text).
 Therefore, it also represents, in a broad sense, a device which helps store some kind of information.

 During the presentation of the device, which took place in 1841 at the Third Meeting of Italian Scientists, during which the device was donated to the department, Professor Giovanni Alessandro Majocchi praised Cagnazzi for his invention, as it provided declamation schools with a way to precisely and successfully store the tone and intensity of human voice.
 The diatonic and chromatic scales of music didn't have enough notches to accurately represent the tone and intensity of human voice.
 During the presentation, chemist Giuseppe Gazzeri objected that a mechanical device could never make a sound similar to the human voice, as the material of which the human phonation system is made and the materials of which a mechanical device is made are intrinsically different.